MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 3. View the **Test Page** and **Actors** pages you added.

-4. In the Actors window, click on the **Details** button, and then verify that the **Site.css** file is used to apply style.
+4. In the Actors window, click on the **Details** link.

+5. Verify that the **site.css** file is used to apply style to all the pages.

-5. Close the Microsoft Edge window, and the Visual Studio application.
+6. Close the Microsoft Edge window, and the Visual Studio application.

 >**Results**: At the end of this exercise, you will be able to build a simple Razor Pages application in Visual Studio.